rutik5021/Data-Engineer-Interview/ReadMe.md

 2. **Yearly Distribution of Songs Released**

-    Group the songs by ReleaseYear and count the number of songs released per year.
+    Identify the number of songs released in each year.
-    Print the highest and the lowest number of songs released.
+    Print the highest and the lowest number of songs released along with the year.

     Plot a line chart showing the trend of song releases over time.